Browse our list of upcoming events, or use the month view to look ahead.

 When creating the garden James made a conscious decision not to ‘improve the land’ and planted large, competitive plants into rough grass, experimenting with seeding to develop sustainable plant communities.
 He worked with light to provoke certain moods and allowed the energy of the place, chance and randomness to have its say.

-Due to the continuing uncertainty regarding Covid-19 restrictions, the Friends’ lectures will continue to be through Zoom for the autumn.
+Due to the continuing uncertainty regarding Covid-19 restrictions, the Friends’ lectures will continue to be through Zoom for the time being.
 This situation will be reviewed in the light of developments including the University of Bristol confirming that their lecture theatres are once again available.

 All lectures will start at 7pm.
 The link to the Zoom lecture will be available for each lecture nearer the time, also from Friends enews.
 Please note that there is a limit of 100 people which will be on a first come first served basis with no pre-booking.